-NINTH JUDICIAL CIRCUIT COURT UNIFORM GUIDELINES REGARDING COMPULSORY MEDICAL EXAMINATIONS

-CONDUCTED PURSUANT TO FLA.
+GUIDELINES FOR COUNSEL REGARDING COMPULSORY MEDICAL EXAMINATIONS CONDUCTED PURSUANT TO FLA.
 R. CIV.
-P. 1.360(a)(1)(A) & IF ORDERED (B), AS WELL AS 1.360(b) AND 1.390(b) & (c)1
+P. 1.360(a)(1)(A) & IF ORDERED (B), AS WELL AS 1.360(b) AND 1.390(b) & (c) [For counsel appearing before Division 35, Orange County Civil]

-In order to assist counsel for all parties seeking to invoke the privileges and protections afforded under Fla.
+In order to assist counsel for all parties seeking to invoke the privileges, and protections, afforded under Fla.
 R. Civ.
-P. 1.360, the Court herein addresses the most frequently disputed matters that are brought before the Court.
+P. 1.360, the Court herein attempts to address the most frequently disputed matters that are brought before the Court.